Wanda's Hollywood Future in Question Amid Chinese Government Intrigue

-Billionaire Wang Jianlin's dreams of owning a major U.S. film studio probably just went poof.
-Now China's second-richest man is working all of his government connections and industry acumen simply to retain the global entertainment portfolio he already has amassed.
+Billionaire Wang Jianlin's dreams of buying a major U.S. film studio may have just evaporated.
+Instead, China's second-richest man is working all of his government connections and industry acumen simply to retain the global entertainment portfolio he already has amassed.

 Pressure mounted on the tycoon's Dalian Wanda Group when news emerged July 16 of a banking document circulating on Chinese social media.
 The mysterious memo alleged that China's biggest financial institutions had been instructed by state regulators not to supply financing for several of the conglomerate's overseas acquisitions.

 The provenance of the document (which THR has reviewed) has yet to be verified.
 Some have questioned its authenticity (it was erased from the internet by Chinese censors just as mysteriously as it appeared), but if legitimate, the directive appears to block Wanda from raising funds in China to bankroll its overseas assets, including theater chain AMC Entertainment and studio Legendary Entertainment.
 The fate of Wanda's $1.2 billion Beverly Hills development, which broke ground in April, also is unclear.

 Seeking to assuage such concerns, AMC issued a statement July 18 emphasizing that it is a U.S.-based company traded on the New York stock exchange, and as such "does not rely upon and is not expecting to receive any future financing from Dalian Wanda."